aimagelab/mammoth/docs/models/model_attributes.rst

 1. **begin_task**, **end_task**: These methods are called at the beginning and end of each task, respectively.
 They can be overridden to perform additional operations at the beginning and end of each task.
 They take a single argument, `dataset`, which is the current task dataset.

+2. **end_eval**: This method is called after each task-level evaluation.
+It takes `dataset` and `accs` as arguments, where `accs` is a tuple containing class-il and task-il accuracies.

-2. **begin_epoch**, **end_epoch**: Same as above, but for each epoch.
+3. **begin_epoch**, **end_epoch**: Same as above, but for each epoch.
 They also take the input `epoch` as an argument.

-3. **get_parameters**: This method returns the parameters that should be optimized by the optimizer.
+4. **get_parameters**: This method returns the parameters that should be optimized by the optimizer.
 By default, it returns all the parameters of the model, but it can be overridden to optimize only a subset of the parameters.

-4. **get_optimizer**: This method returns the optimizer used to update the model parameters.
+5. **get_optimizer**: This method returns the optimizer used to update the model parameters.
 It calls the `get_parameters` method to get the parameters to optimize.

 Mystical methods
 ~~~~~~~~~~~~~~~~